-Plans and Specifications $\geq$ 90% complete may be provided, but are required for CHFA Board approval.
-Note that, except for additional post-bid clarifying notes, details, and any necessary revisions due to value engineering, $\geq$ 90% complete drawings and specifications are expected to include all of the elements outlined below, to be construction contract bid- and building permit review-ready.
+Plans and Specifications \geq 90% complete may be provided, and may be required for CHFA Board approval.
+Note that, except for additional post-bid clarifying notes, details, and any necessary revisions due to value engineering, \geq 90% complete drawings and specifications are expected to include all of the elements outlined below, to be construction contract bid- and building permit review-ready.
 All hard costs shall be reflected in the PCS and ETPB.
 Please note full size printed set of Construction Drawings and Specifications are no longer required, only electronic set of Construction Drawings and Specifications are to be uploaded for review.

-- 1. 90% Construction Contract Drawings: 90% complete drawings shall include site development plans, sections and details, building, dwelling unit, community and other non-residential facility life-safety, structural, HVAC, fire suppression and electrical floor plans, demolition plans (if applicable), building elevations, sections, elevations, details, interior elevations, and schedules.
-All 90% complete drawings developed for use in the construction of the development shall be coordinated to allow printing on the same standard sized print pages, and all pages shall be bound together as a complete set.
+- 1. 90% Construction Contract Drawings shall include site development plans, sections and details, building, dwelling unit, community and other non-residential facility life-safety, structural, HVAC, fire suppression and electrical floor plans, demolition plans (if applicable), building elevations, sections, elevations, details, interior elevations, and schedules.
+All 90% complete drawings in the construction set shall be coordinated and all pages shall be bound together as a complete set.
 All drawings must include sheet titles and numbers, graphic and lettered scales and a north arrow. - a.
 Title sheets shall include development location, including location map, names and contact information for the Sponsor, Architect, Landscape Architect, Site Planner, Surveyor, Engineer and any other special consultants, revision dates, index of drawings, complete project area data for construction cost review, a graphic/tabular analysis of the applicable Building Codes to which the proposal has been designed and a large note on the title sheet clearly indicating that the drawings are intended as "90% Construction Drawings".
 Building Code requirements to be addressed in the analysis include, but are not limited to: use and occupancy classification(s), building height(s) and area(s), type(s) of construction and fire-resistance rating(s), fire protection system(s), means of egress and accessibility.
-For projects with CHFA funding, space on the cover sheet should be provided to accommodate the CHFA 5-party Development Team Signature requirements (see section VI.C.). - b.
+For projects with CHFA funding, space on the cover sheet should be provided to accommodate the CHFA 5-party Development Team Signature requirements.

+- b.
 ALTA Survey: Boundary and topographic surveys shall be prepared by a Connecticut licensed professional Land Surveyor to meet the current Minimum Standard Detail requirements for ALTA/NSPS Land Title Surveys, jointly established and adopted by ALTA and NSPS, and Sections 20-300b-1 through 20-300b-20 of the Regulations of Connecticut State Agencies Standards for Surveys and Maps in the State of Connecticut as adopted by the Connecticut Association of Land Surveyors and Horizontal Accuracy Class A-2/Topographic Accuracy Class T-2 requirements. - 2.
-90% Construction Contract Specifications: 90% complete specifications shall define all proposed building materials, products, fabrications, equipment and systems in division 2 through 16, of the 5-digit-based CSI MasterFormat 1995, including Part 1 General, Part 2 Products and Part 3 Execution.
+90% Construction Contract Specifications shall define all proposed building materials, products, fabrications, equipment and systems in division 2 through 16, of the 5-digit-based CSI MasterFormat 1995, including Part 1 General, Part 2 Products and Part 3 Execution.
 Project Manuals organized under MasterFormat 1995 are preferred, since the PCS and ETPB exhibits in the CHFA/DOH Consolidated Application, construction phase payment requisition and post-construction Cost Certification Templates are organized by 16-divisions.
 Use of the 50-division, six-digit code 2014 MasterFormat filing system in Project Manuals is acceptable, provided all information is re-organized into 16-divisions for CHFA/DOH application exhibits and construction cost-related forms.
 Unless otherwise permitted by CHFA, manufacturers' instructions shall be followed for the installation of all materials, products, fabrications and equipment.
-For projects with CHFA funding, space on the cover sheet should be provided to accommodate the CHFA 5-party Development Team Signature requirements (see section VI.C.).
+For projects with CHFA funding, space on the cover sheet should be provided to accommodate the CHFA 5-party Development Team Signature requirements.